DanBergelandPillar/babysitter_kata/README.md

 The babysitter:
 - starts no earlier than 5:00PM
 - leaves no later than 4:00AM
-- will enter start time and end time, and the calculator will provide the amount to bill.
-- only babysits for one family per night / calculation
+- only babysits for one family per night
 - gets paid for full hours (times are rounded to the top of the hour)
 - should be prevented from mistakes when entering times (e.g. end time before start time, or outside of allowable work hours)